Learning Cocoercive Conservative Denoisers via Helmholtz Decomposition for Poisson Inverse Problems: Acknowledgments

 \section{Acknowledgments}

-We sincerely thank the anonymous reviewers for the suggestions.
-This work is supported by National Key R\&D Program of China (Nos.
-2021YFA1000300 and 2021YFA1000302), Fundamental Research Funds for the Central Universities, Natural Science Foundation of Shanghai (No. 22ZR1419500), Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014), Natural Science Foundation of Chongqing, China (No. CSTB2023NSCQ-MSX0276), and ECNU Academic Innovation Promotion Program for Excellent Doctoral Students (No. YBNLTS2024-018).
+Fang Li is supported by National Key R\&D Program of China (Nos.
+2021YFA1000302), Fundamental Research Funds for the Central Universities, Natural Science Foundation of Shanghai (No. 22ZR1419500), Science and Technology Commission of Shanghai Municipality (No. 22DZ2229014), and Natural Science Foundation of Chongqing, China (No. CSTB2023NSCQ-MSX0276).
+Tieyong Zeng is supported in part by BNBU Research Grant (No. UICR0100031, UICR0700108-25 and UICR0900003) at Beijing Normal-Hong Kong Baptist University, Zhuhai, PR China.